Skip to main

 How do I choose a tier?

 Tiers 1, 2, and 3 of Elevate are designed to align with your class year.
-Tier 1 is the best match for incoming first-year students and transfer students with up to 32 credits, Tier 2 is tailored for sophomores, and Tier 3 is ideal for juniors and seniors.
+Tier 1 is exclusively for incoming first-year students and transfer students with up to 32 credits, Tier 2 is for sophomores, and Tier 3 is ideal for juniors and seniors.
 If you are not sure which level of service would be the best fit, you may want to discuss it with SASS staff at your intake appointment.

 Are there scholarships or grants available for Elevate?